 If you’re conducting lead generation for product or service sales through your website, it’s a good idea to build SEO-optimized landing pages.
 Rather than leading site visitors to your content or your homepage, bring them directly to your landing page where they can take action immediately.
 Furthermore, if you are serious about optimizing lead generation landing pages, you will need to look into improving your SEO copywriting.

 Landing pages are focused on one particular topic.
 For example, if I were to set up landing pages for my services, I might build separate pages for blog copywriting, website copy, and so on.
 This narrows down the target audience and the keyword sets you’re going to be focusing on.

-You can create these pages from scratch (using a page builder like Divi makes this a lot easier).
+You can create these pages from scratch using a landing page plugin like SeedProd.
+However, using a theme like Divi makes this a lot easier.
 Alternatively, you can use your top-performing posts as landing pages of sorts, adding clear calls to action (CTAs) that tell your visitors what to do next.
 Say your top post is about how to hire a copywriter, for example.
 Add a line of text and a button at the bottom of the post that lets your readers contact and hire you right then!